 In this article, you will learn how to feed ants to your Venus flytraps and some food alternatives.
 Ants are suitable food for Venus flytraps, but what about other options that provide a higher nutritional value?

-If you would like to learn about Venus flytrap care, read this free care guideOpens in a new tab. where I share how I grow healthy Venus flytraps.
+If you would like to learn about Venus flytrap care, read this free care guide where I share how I grow healthy Venus flytraps.

 Can Venus Fly Traps Eat Ants?